aquarist-labs/aquarium/doc/from-zero-to-hero.md

 ### Running a MicroOS image on Vagrant

-Assuming we've succesfully built a MicroOS image, getting a `Vagrant` setup up and running should not be much of a hurdle.
+Assuming we've successfully built a MicroOS image, getting a `Vagrant` setup up and running should not be much of a hurdle.

 1. run `./tools/aqua create [--box BOXNAME] [--image IMAGENAME] <NAME>`